robert-cronin/robert-cronin/README.md

 ## 🔭 Currently Working On

 - Using GenAI to improve our participants' return-to-work journey @ leapforward.ai 🚀
-- Building a Raspberry Pi microk8s cluster.
+- Building a docker clone & learning about low-level programming in Rust.
 - Helping out with the Kubernetes documentation and testing.
-- Learning about compilers.
-- Working towards some certifications: CKA & SAA-C03
+- Working towards some certifications: CKA (50%) & SAA-C03 (80%)

 ## 🚀 Hobby Projects